Idajab/RavenPy/docs/installation.rst

 Windows Installation
 --------------------
+Note that RavenPy support on Windows is a work in progress.
+There are yet many things that don't fully work.
+To get a partially working installation:

 - Assuming you have an Anaconda3 installation, create a new environment, and add the conda-forge channel.
 This can be done with the Anaconda Navigator graphical user interface.
 - Open a command prompt in this new environment, again, this can be done by installing and launching the `CMD.exe Prompt` application from the Anaconda Navigator Home.
-- Using your browser, download the Windows binaries from http://raven.uwaterloo.ca/Downloads.html
+- Using your browser, download the Windows binaries from http://raven.uwaterloo.ca/Downloads.html Make sure you select the binaries compiled with netCDF support.
-- Extract the executable `Raven.exe` from the archive, rename it to `raven.exe` and copy it into your new Anaconda environment at `Users\<name>\Anaconda3\envs\<env>\Library\bin`
+- Extract the executable `Raven.exe` from the archive, rename it to `raven.exe` and copy it into your new Anaconda environment at `Users\<user>\Anaconda3\envs\<env>\Library\bin`
 - From the command prompt, install some dependencies:

 .. code-block:: console